tanish197/Jenkins_pipeline/README.md

          • to make .env file just write
             • sudo nano .env

+         • while installing packages you face problem then
+            • mkdir discordBot
+              cd discordBot
+              npm init
+          // after using these commands, come out of directory if error occurs cd ..
+          // now the run the command
+              npm install discord.js axios dotenv
+          // now it will work

          • to see where it do login, so it will work on discord.com